 On March 15, 2017, we filed a complaint in the U.S. District Court for the District of Delaware against ONT Inc. for patent infringement (C.A.
 No. 17-cv-275 ("275 Action")).
 The complaint is based on our U.S. Patent No. 9,546,400 (the "'400 Patent"), entitled "Nanopore sequencing using n-mers" which covers novel methods for nanopore sequencing of nucleic acid molecules using the signals from multiple monomeric units.
 This patent was granted on January 17, 2017.
 We are seeking remedies including injunctive relief, damages and costs.
 On May 8, 2017, the defendants filed a motion to dismiss the complaint, alleging that the asserted patent claims recite patent ineligible subject matter.
 On November 9, 2017, the judge denied ONT Inc.'s motion to dismiss.
 On June 1, 2018, we filed a motion for leave to amend the complaint to add ONT Ltd. as a defendant.
 On August 20, 2018, the judge granted our motion, and on August 23, 2018, we filed an amended complaint, adding ONT Ltd. as a defendant in the 275 Action.
 On September 24, 2018, ONT Ltd. filed a motion to dismiss the amended complaint, alleging failure to state a claim.
+On April 29, 2019, the judge denied ONT Ltd.'s motion to dismiss.

-On September 12, 2018, ONT Inc. filed its answer, defenses and counterclaims in the 275 Action, seeking declaratory judgements of noninfringement and invalidity of the '400 Patent and unenforceability of the '400 Patent based on alleged inequitable conduct before the U.S. Patent and Trademark Office ("USPTO"), as well as antitrust, false advertising, and unfair competition counterclaims.
+On September 12, 2018, ONT Inc. filed its answer, defenses and counterclaims in the 275 Action, seeking declaratory judgements of non-infringement and invalidity of the '400 Patent and unenforceability of the '400 Patent based on alleged inequitable conduct before the U.S. Patent and Trademark Office ("USPTO"), as well as antitrust, false advertising, and unfair competition counterclaims.
 On September 25, 2018, it was stipulated that the motion to dismiss ONT Inc.'s counterclaims that we submitted in the 1353 Action would also serve as our motion to dismiss ONT Inc.'s counterclaims in the 275 Action.
+On February 19, 2019, the judge granted our motion to dismiss ONT Inc.'s antitrust, false advertising, and unfair competition counterclaims in each action.

 Related to the 275 Action, on March 15, 2018, ONT Inc. filed a petition to institute an inter partes review with the Patent Trial and Appeal Board ("PTAB") of the USPTO, alleging invalidity of the '400 Patent.
-On July 5, 2018, we filed a preliminary response outlining for the PTAB why the petition should be denied, and no review should be instituted.
-On September 25, 2018, the PTAB denied ONT Inc.'s petition for institution of the inter partes review for all claims of the '400 Patent.
+On July 5, 2018, we filed a preliminary response outlining for the PTAB why the petition should be denied and no review should be instituted.
+On

+September 25, 2018, the PTAB denied ONT Inc.'s petition for institution of the inter partes review for all claims of the '400 Patent.